vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 The pubKey in this case is the **Ethereum public key that signed the data in the message**.

 ### Submitting Open Oracle data
 Use the command line to submit an Open Oracle message as a transaction that is signed by your Vega wallet and sent to the validators for consensus.

-Below, find instructions on how to submit Open Oracle data as a Signed Message.
-Markets should be configured to only use the data at the relevant time, such as after a defined settlement date.
+Below, find instructions on how to submit Open Oracle data as a signed message.
+Markets should be configured to only use the data at the relevant time, such as after a defined settlement date, in the [market proposal](./proposals/new-market-proposal.md).

 :::info API note
 When looking at market data using the API, the `pubKeys` field in the response for Open Oracle data submissions is set to the Open Oracle signing key.